Esri/calcite-colors/README.md

 ![saturated color wheel](https://raw.githubusercontent.com/Esri/calcite-colors/master/resources/saturated-graph.png)

-The calcite-colors repository is where we host Esri's official color documentation that can be seen and is leveraged by [Calcite Web](http://github.com/Esri/calcite-web/).
-Currently, this repository contains a Sass file that you can use in your projects.
+The calcite-colors repository provides Esri's official color palette including documentation, reference files, and helpers in multiple file formats.

 ## Color reference files
 The following links are to download the .ase swatch for use in Adobe products such as Adobe Photoshop and Adobe Illustrator.
 Additionally, there is a PDF download of the visual reference color palette.